siudn/rock-paper-scissors/README.md

 # rock-paper-scissors
 Rock paper scissors game made for the Odin Project, written in JavaScript.
-Game is currently only able to be played in the console.
-Will add in a GUI and make everything nice and pretty soon.
+Has a GUI, albeit very simple.
+Coding is also a bit sloppy here.
+Will probably make it look nicer in the near future, and make the program itself more efficient and compact.